Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Personal search engine optimization is the application of search engine optimization to your online presence.
+Personal search engine optimization or personal SEO is the application of search engine optimization to your online presence.
 Good personal SEO yields in mostly positive returns when someone queries your name and gives results related to you.
 Failure to consider personal SEO means that you personally may not stand out in search results or your personal and professional results are mixed in the results.

 Personal search engine optimization matters, whether it is to put your best digital face forward in search results, be found by recruiters or simply stand out from the masses of people with the same or a similar name.
 Conversely, you may need a personal SEO strategy so that your search results come up when someone queries for you versus someone else with a bad record.